microsoft/terminal/README.md

 The App Installer distribution supports automatic updates.
 Due to platform limitations, this installer only works on Windows 11.

 The Portable ZIP distribution is a portable application.
 It will not automatically update and or automatically check for updates.
 This portable ZIP distribution works on Windows 10 (19041+) and Windows 11.
+_Learn more about the [types of Windows Terminal distributions](https://learn.microsoft.com/windows/terminal/distributions)._

 | Distribution  | Architecture    | Link                                                 |
 |---------------|:---------------:|------------------------------------------------------|